Flagsmith/flagsmith/docs/docs/integrations/project-management/servicenow.md

 :::tip

-The ServiceNow integration is in Beta - please contact us to join the Beta!
+The ServiceNow integration is in Alpha - please contact us to join the Alpha!

 :::